-Asia shares inch up, China's factories show flicker of life
+China PMI offers tiny relief to Asia as stocks head for dire end to quarter

-SYDNEY (Reuters) - Asian shares were closing out a calamitous quarter with a tentative rally on Tuesday as factory data from China held out the hope of a rebound in activity, even as much of the rest of the world shut down.
+SYDNEY/HONG KONG (Reuters) - Asian shares were set to close out a calamitous quarter by eking out a small rally on Tuesday as factory data from China held out the hope of a revival in activity, even as much of the rest of the world shut down.

 China’s official manufacturing purchasing managers’ index (PMI) bounced to 52.0 in March, up from a record-low 35.7 in February and topping forecasts of 45.0.

-Analysts cautioned the index could overstate the true improvement as it measures the net balance of firms reporting an expansion or contraction in activity.
+Analysts cautioned the underlying activity probably remained well below par as the improvement measures the net balance of firms reporting an expansion or contraction.
+China’s National Bureau of Statistics also warned that the rebound didn’t signal a stabilization in activity, and was partly due to the very low base in February.

-If a company merely resumed working after a forced stoppage, it would read as an expansion without saying much about the overall level of activity.
+“The fact that the numbers were not in the 60s shows that this is not going to be a V shaped recovery,” said Cliff Tan East Asia head of global markets research at MUFG.

-The number was enough of a relief to help MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rise 1.1%.
+The number was enough of a relief though to help MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rise 0.94%.
 That still left it down 22% for the quarter, its worst performance since 2008.

 Healthcare had led Wall Street higher, with the Dow .DJI ending Monday up 3.19%, while the S&P 500 .SPX gained 3.35% and the Nasdaq .IXIC 3.62%.